ArthurF23/Cryptography/ReadMe.md

 Unless you're modifying the header you won't have much use for these but the AESbyte is the typedef for the key amongst other varibles.

-#### `AESKEY::Key`
+#### `AES::KEY::Key`

-`AESKEY::key` is the key for AES and is an array which has a length of 16 and the type is `AESbyte`.
+`AES::KEY::key` is the key for AES and is an array which has a length of 16 and the type is `AESbyte`.
 If you are assigning a key manually you can do this:

 ```
   AESKEY::key[0] = 0b00100010;